mgord9518/aisap/README.md

 demonstration.
 It does *not* offer any desktop integration, but it should be fairly easy to wrap it into shell scripts to automatically launch AppImages in.
-I use it daily on my system and it generally works well, but there is no guarentee everything will work as intended yet.
+I use it daily on my system and it generally works well, but there is no guarantee everything will work as intended yet.
 If something isn't working, send a bug report!
 I'll try to fix it ASAP

 If a program is supported by aisap's internal library, or if the AppImage has